Pink Friday: Roman Reloaded – The Re-Up

 Pink Friday: Roman Reloaded – The Re-Up is the reissue of rapper Nicki Minaj's second album, Pink Friday: Roman Reloaded (2012).
 It was released on November 19, 2012, by Young Money Entertainment, Cash Money Records and Universal Republic Records.
 Released seven months after the original, The Re-Up features seven newly recorded songs and an exclusive behind-the-scenes footage DVD.
 The new material incorporates hip hop, dance-pop and R&B styles.
 As co-executive producer, Minaj enlisted collaborators Boi-1da, Juicy J and T-Minus.

 Upon its release, Pink Friday: Roman Reloaded – The Re-Up received generally positive reviews from music critics, who complimented the balanced variety of genres.
 Its three singles "The Boys", "Freedom", and "High School" peaked at numbers 41, 31, and 20 on the US Billboard Hot R&B/Hip-Hop Songs chart respectively, and the latter peaked at number 64 on the Billboard Hot 100.
 The album was additionally promoted through the Pink Friday: Reloaded Tour and Minaj's performance of "Freedom" at the 2012 American Music Awards.

 Background

 At the 2012 MTV Video Music Awards, Minaj announced the reissue of Pink Friday: Roman Reloaded, commenting "I'm putting lots of new songs on there and I'm actually going to drop my new single like next week.
 Barbz, you are gonna spaz.
 You are gonna love it.
 You are gonna go crazy!"
+She said in 2023 that she made The Re-Up because she felt the original lacked "soul", and she considers it the proper version of the album.
 Its artwork was released the following month, featuring an image of Minaj from the music video of her song "I Am Your Leader".
 In November, she added that the expanded album would contain an additional disc with seven newly recorded songs and an exclusive behind-the-scenes DVD to supplement the standard edition of the original album.
 The project served as the main focus of her three-part E! special Nicki Minaj: My Truth.